Dreams of the Deep

 The bypass recycler was in a utility compartment on the aft deck, bolted to the rock wall with brackets that had been welded, re-welded, and reinforced with cargo straps.
 Lev opened the filter housing.

 A woman appeared at the hatch.
 Thirties, belt-built, hands already out.
-She read what he was doing and started pulling filters from the bottom rack.
+She read the filters clipped to the grid and the open housing and came in.

 “Koss sent me,” she said.
 “I’m on atmospheric.”